-Applications for the René Cassin – AJA Fellowship Programme are now open.
+Applications for the René Cassin – AJA Fellowship Programme are now closed.

 The René Cassin – AJA Fellowship Programme (RCFP) brings together a cohort of exceptional professionals to explore human rights issues through a unique Jewish lens.

 What does the RCFP entail?